 Table of Contents

-A report from the World Health Organisation (WHO) reveals that almost 40% of healthcare expenditures are wasted due to poor healthcare with insufficient and low quality data being a major contributing factor.
-Healthcare facilities around the globe are embracing a more analytical approach, utilising digital platforms to manage, analyse and share essential patient data.
+A report from the World Health Organisation (WHO) reveals that almost 40% of healthcare expenditures are wasted due to poor healthcare with insufficient and low-quality data being a major contributing factor.
+Healthcare facilities around the globe are embracing a more analytical approach, utilising digital platforms to manage, analyze, and share essential patient data.
 The challenge is to ensure that this data is accurate, timely, comprehensive, and easily accessible.
-When data is inaccurate or incomplete, it can result in incorrect diagnoses, postponed treatments and negative consequences for patients.
-In this blog, we will examine the significance of data quality in healthcare, methods for its assessment and strategies organisations can do to strengthen it.
+When data is inaccurate or incomplete, it can result in incorrect diagnoses, postponed treatments, and negative consequences for patients.
+In this blog, we will examine the significance of data quality in healthcare, methods for its assessment, and strategies organisations can do to strengthen it.

 Introduction to Data Quality in Healthcare